FinweLtd/orion360-sdk-basic-hello-android/README.md

 Prerequisities
 --------------

-Install Android Studio IDE (recommended version is 2.2 or newer) https://developer.android.com/studio/install.html
+Install Android Studio IDE (recommended version is 2.2 or newer): https://developer.android.com/studio/install.html

-Then, using the SDK Manager tool, install one or more Android SDKs (for Orion360 SDK Basic, minimum API level is 14: Android 4.0 IceCreamSandwitch).
+Then, using the SDK Manager tool, install one or more Android SDKs.
+Notice that for Orion360 SDK Basic, minimum API level is 14: Android 4.0 IceCreamSandwitch.